banderhelen/cypress-from-zero-to-the-cloud/README.md

 It's great to have you here.
 I'm sure you will love this course. ❤️

-## What you will learn from the course
+## What you will learn from the course!

 - How to set up a Cypress project from scratch
 - How to visit local and remote pages